-You're also not forced to exchange it for a photocard licence.
+You won’t need to exchange it for a photocard licence.
 As long as it's still valid and your circumstances haven't changed, you can carry on using it.

-However, there are a few occasions where you'll need to replace your paper licence with a photocard.
+There are a few occasions where you'll need to replace your paper licence with a photocard.
 That's if:

-- you change your address
+- You change your address.

-- you change your name
+- You change your name.

-- your licence has been damaged, lost or stolen
+- Your licence has been damaged, lost or stolen.

-- you’re getting a Driver Certificate of Professional Competence
+- You’re getting a Driver Certificate of Professional Competence.

-Published: 23 Aug 2019 | Updated: 23 Aug 2019
+Published: 23 Aug 2019 | Updated: 25 Jun 2021 | Author: The AA